 - Life-long adult learners participate in hands-on workshops and classes on gardening, sustainable horticulture and botanical arts as well as field studies about birds and native plants.
 Kids and families enjoy discovery opportunities exploring plants and nature.

 - Kids get outdoors and have fun learning about the natural world through summer camp, Scout programs and eco-birthday parties.

 - The Arboretum is steward to 650 acres – over a quarter of the total acreage of privately protected land in Delaware County.

-- Nine tree houses are open seasonally, generally from Mid-April through December.
+- Ten tree houses are open seasonally, generally from April through the end of November.

 - Tyler’s 1,400-square-foot Butterfly House is filled with native butterflies, caterpillars, chrysalis and the plants they depend upon for survival.
 The House is open in July and August.

 - This National Historic Register property passed through eight generations of the Minshall/Painter/Tyler families beginning with its purchase in 1681 from William Penn.

 - The property became a public garden at the bequest of the last family descendent in 1944.